Shaheena8/Credit-Card-Lead-Prediction/README.md

 Imagine a black box with inputs as features and output as target variable.
 Then observe each variable there type where it is ordinal, nominal or integer.
  Step 2: Explore and Clean the Data (Exploratory data analysis):
 Encoding categorical variable:
-1. In this dataset most of them are categorical variable of type nominal hence encoding of all the categorical features has to be encoded.
+1. In this dataset most of them are categorical variable of type nominal hence encoding of all the categorical features is avoided.
 2. Among them Region_Code and Channel_Code are encoded by checking there probability of occurrences.
    Only 7 high probability (P > 0.
 3) Region_Codes are considered   for analysis.
 Channel code also encoded in the same manner (only 3 levels we considered).
-3. Encoded all other categorical variable with 2 levels, whereas all the levels in               Occupation feature is considered for analysis as they have direct effect on target variable.
+4. Encoded all other categorical variable with 2 levels, whereas all the levels in
+   Occupation feature is considered for analysis as they have direct effect on target variable.
 Check for unbalanced data in the features:
 Unbalanced data can be discovered by calculating the total unique values in each        categorical variable.
 Checking for Null values: